 - Knead or mix very well.
 At this point if you don’t have time to roll them out, you can cover and let it sit in a greased bowl in the fridge until you do have time.
 Mine sat for a couple more days before I got to it and the dough was still fine.
 I just had to grab a ball into my hands to warm it and play with it a bit before it was ready to roll.

 - Rolling tip: Use a heavy rolling pin and a floured counter top.
-This makes it MUCH easier to roll them out thin (the one pictured here didn’t work well), and getting them thin enough is key to making them “real” looking and tasting for your picky kids.
+This makes it MUCH easier to roll them out thin, and getting them thin enough is key to making them “real” looking and tasting for picky kids.

-- Fry on an UNgreased pan on medium-high heat for about 30 seconds on each side until the bubbles start to brown.
+- Fry on an UNgreased pan on medium-high heat for about 30 seconds on each side until the bubbles start to brown a little.
 (I use my favorite electric stainless steel frying pan.)

 - Let cool on the counter or on a wire rack before storing.

 - This big batch makes about 20 homemade soaked flour tortillas.
-(I like extra to keep in the fridge between pieces of wax or parchment paper, or you can keep them in the freezer, too.)
-You can easily halve it if you don’t think you’d go through so many.
+(I like extra to keep in the fridge or freezer between pieces of wax or parchment paper or paper towels.)
+You can easily halve this recipe if you don’t think you’d go through so many.

 Did you make a real food recipe?

 Next time I might try soaking in all yogurt overnight (and omit the water), then adding a bit of palm or coconut sugar, a little more salt, and I’ll try to roll them out a little more thick to see if I can make them taste like Olga bread.
 (Not that I go much, once a year maybe?
-Their food isn’t great to say the least, but that bread…yum.)
-UPDATE: I made some yummy pita bread that tastes like Olga bread and their Snackers!
+Their food isn’t great to say the least, but that bread…yummmm.)
+UPDATE: I made some yummy pita bread that tastes like Olga bread Snackers!
 Also at that post I tell you about the tortilla press that I bought and what I thought of it.
 And here's my 3-cheese Olga copycat recipe. 🙂

 - Find more fast food meal ideas here

-- And here are fast food ideas specifically using these homemade soaked flour tortillas!
+- And here are the fast food ideas specifically using these homemade soaked flour tortillas!

 - These grass-fed steak fajitas are a family favorite